dongjuns/dongjuns.github.io/_posts/2020-08-19-RoadDamageDetector.md

 ```

 There are 3 countries Czech, India and Japan, also four categories D00, D10, D20 and D40 about damage on the global roads.
+Transform to the proper format for training in object detection.
+1. to COCO format (for SimpleDet and MMDetection, TBD)
+2. to JSON format (customizing myself)

+Take option 2 for now, and then make it to COCO format.